BawdyAnarchist/quBSD/Future_Development.md

 Change /rw to /overlay.
 Get rid of the qubesisms.
 Not just do be different, but coz they genuinely didnt use the most ideal terminology

-Review 0control SSH connections and comment them out.
-Keep them in the code just in case, but they should be disabled.
-The only real need was VM file /xfer, and that's now p9fs.
-Probably doas is the right vector here from a normal non-root user on host.

 Split quBSD.sh into multiple parts.
 Is getting too long